open-eid/CDOC2/cdoc2-system-docs/docs/09_appendixes/A2_integration_with_password_managers.md

 1. Only store passwords for CDOC2 Containers in that particular password manager, which is integrated with CDOC2 Client application.
 2. Create a separate "vault" or "collection of passwords", in case password manager supports this, and only allow CDOC2 Client application access to this particular "vault".
-3. Add fine-grained ACLs to each password entry
+3. Add fine-grained ACLs to each password entry.

 ### Programmatic or REST API integration